MakeSchool-Tutorials/Makestagram-Swift-V3/Q17-Improving-UI/content.md

 To display our newly added header and action cells, we'll need to reconfigure our table view data source and delegate.
 Instead of displaying a single cell, we now need to display 3 cells for each post: a header, image and action cell.

-To do this, we'll group table view into sections.
-Each section will represent a `Post`, with 3 rows for each respective cell.
+To do this, we'll group the table view into sections.
+Each `Post` will be it's own section with 3 rows for each respective cell.

-Add the following to our `UITableViewDataSource`:
+Add the following to the `UITableViewDataSource` extension:

     func numberOfSections(in tableView: UITableView) -> Int {
         return posts.count